iamfrogribbit/css-selectors/assignment/README.md

 # Questions

 ## Is there a better way than to use h1 ~ p which selected every single paragraph under a h1 element?
 If I want to style a paragraph under a heading but keep the rest the same, how would I do it?

+## Is there a way to only highlight the width of the text rather than highlighting the entire paragraph element?